Taxing the Invisible Transaction — TPTRP Foreign Entity Sales Tax Framework

 Foreign Commerce Clause — Discrimination MODERATE Japan Line (1979) and Barclays (1994) require non-discriminatory treatment of foreign entities Identical rate and rules for all foreign sellers; zero country-specific treatment; zero discriminatory foreign surcharges; facially neutral legislation

-Foreign Commerce Clause — Multiple Taxation MODERATE Risk if other jurisdictions tax the same transaction on similar basis; Japan Line prong 5 Clear apportionment rules in legislation; Comptroller authorized to provide inter-jurisdictional credits to prevent unconstitutional double taxation
+Foreign Commerce Clause — Multiple Taxation MODERATE Risk if other jurisdictions tax the same transaction on similar basis; Japan Line prong 5 Clear apportionment rules in legislation; the completed Act makes the inter-jurisdictional credit against double taxation mandatory, not discretionary, as required by Japan Line, removing any Comptroller discretion to withhold the credit

 Federal Tax Treaty Preemption NONE / LOW Federal income tax treaties expressly govern federal income tax only; states not parties; confirmed by BNN CPA, PKF O’Connor Davies, and Anchin Advisory analysis Statutory findings section documents that federal tax treaties do not apply to state sales taxes; Comptroller guidance will clarify for foreign entities

-Due Process / Minimum Contacts LOW $500,000 in Texas revenue far exceeds any reasonable minimum contacts threshold post-Wayfair $500K threshold ensures robust commercial connection before obligation attaches; threshold represents deliberately sought Texas market access
+Due Process / Minimum Contacts LOW $100,000 in Texas revenue or 200 separate transactions under the completed TPTRP framework far exceeds any reasonable minimum contacts threshold post-Wayfair The $100,000/200-transaction threshold ensures robust commercial connection before obligation attaches; threshold represents deliberately sought Texas market access

 HIRE Act Conflict NONE Federal excise on the buyer; state sales tax on the seller; entirely different parties, governments, and legal bases No legislative action needed to avoid conflict; HIRE Act status to be monitored as a data point on federal legislative direction